Navajo Generating Station

 On November 18, 2019, the plant ceased commercial generation.
-Full decommissioning of the site is projected to take approximately three years.
+Full decommissioning of the site was projected to take approximately three years.
 On December 18, 2020, the three smokestacks were demolished.

+Post-shutdown

+The shutdown of the plant in 2019 had an impact on the Navajo Nation and the Hopi tribes, as the plant provided revenue and employment to the tribes.
+The Kayenta Mine, which supplied the coal, also shut down.
+About 1000 jobs were lost and $40 million in Navajo Nation revenue was lost.
+The Hopi general fund dropped by an estimated 60 to 80 percent.
+Other plants in the general area also shut down, such as the San Juan Generating Station in 2022.
+Further south in Arizona, Cholla Power Plant was shut down in 2025.

+The Inflation Reduction Act included provisions for assistance in electricity generation for the tribes, but these plans were put into limbo by the Trump administration in 2025 with the passing of the One Big Beautiful Bill Act, which had various effects on these types of projects.

+As of 2025, the Navajo Nation remains involved in the coal industry via Navajo Transitional Energy Company (NTEC) which owns the Navajo Mine and Railroad (acquired in 2013), making it one of the largest producers of coal in the United States.

 History

 In the 1950s and 1960s, there was a need for new electric generation in the Southwest to supply power to growing populations in southern California, Arizona and Nevada.
 The US Bureau of Reclamation also needed a large source of power for running the pumps of the planned Central Arizona Project (CAP).

-A number of power projects were initially considered to fill these needs, most notably Bridge Canyon and Marble Canyon hydroelectric dams on the Colorado River.
+A number of power projects were considered to fill these needs, including Bridge Canyon and Marble Canyon hydroelectric dams on the Colorado River.
 However, the proximity of the proposed dams to the Grand Canyon raised opposition, initially from the National Park Service and then more vigorously from a coalition of environmental groups which promoted construction of a thermal or nuclear power plant as an alternative.
 As a result, the proposed dams were abandoned in favor of the Navajo Power Project, consisting of the Navajo Generating Station (NGS) along with the Kayenta mine, Black Mesa & Lake Powell (BM&LP) Railroad, and 800 mi of 500 kV transmission lines.